nextcloud/documentation/developer_manual/app/middleware.rst

 To activate the middleware, you have to overwrite the :php:class:`OCA\\AppFramework\\Middleware\\MiddlewareDispatcher`: in the DIContainer constructor:

-.. note:: If you ship your own middleware, be sure to also enable the existing ones if you overwrite the MiddlewareDispatcher in the Dependency Injection Container!
+.. note:: If you ship your own middleware, be sure to also enable the existing ones like the **SecurityMiddleware** if you overwrite the MiddlewareDispatcher in the Dependency Injection Container! **If this is forgotten, there will be security issues**!

 .. code-block:: php